 This is absolutely not true, and under no circumstances should you fall for it.
 If you're still not convinced, just think about it: you are sending a message to everyone on your contact list to help solve congestion?
 WhatsApp is also based on phone numbers, not user names.
 We could go on...

-The latest WhatsApp hoax doing the rounds is an exclusive invitation to upgrade to a premium version of the app, called WhatsApp Gold.
+Another WhatsApp hoax offers an exclusive invitation to upgrade to a premium version of the app, called WhatsApp Gold.
 It's complete and utter rubbish: there is no WhatsApp Gold.

 "The invitation reads: "Hey Finally Secret Whatsapp golden version has been leaked, This version is used only by big celebrities.
 Now we can use it too."